Internal intercostal muscles: Structure

 Their fibers are also directed obliquely, but pass in a direction opposite to those of the external intercostal muscles.
 The internal intercostal muscles originate from the costal groove of the rib and insert into the superior aspect of the rib below in a direction perpendicular to the external intercostal muscles.
 It is this arrangement that allows these muscles to facilitate exhalation.

 For the most part, they are muscles of exhalation.
 In exhalation the interosseous portions of the internal intercostal muscles, (the part of the muscle that is between the bone portion of the superior and inferior ribs), depresses and retracts the ribs, compressing the thoracic cavity and expelling air.
 The internal intercostals, however, are only used in forceful exhalation such as coughing or during exercise and not in relaxed breathing.
-The external intercostal muscles, and the intercartilaginous part of the internal intercostal muscles, (the part of the muscle that lies between the cartilage portion of the superior and inferior ribs), are used in inspiration, by aiding in elevating the ribs and expanding the thoracic cavity.
+The external intercostal muscles, and the parasternal part of the internal intercostal muscles, (the part of the muscle that lies between the cartilage portion of the superior and inferior ribs), are used in inspiration, by aiding in elevating the ribs and expanding the thoracic cavity.